javascript-tutorial/zh.javascript.info/1-js/11-async/01-callbacks/article.md

 ## Pyramid of Doom

-From the first look, it's a viable way of asynchronous coding.
+At first glance, it looks like a viable approach to asynchronous coding.
 And indeed it is.
 For one or maybe two nested calls it looks fine.

-But for multiple asynchronous actions that follow one after another we'll have code like this:
+But for multiple asynchronous actions that follow one after another, we'll have code like this:

 ```js
 loadScript('1.js', function(error, script) {